MichaelBoitmann/ReactJS_RouterV6.4/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+In Git Bash terminal under your ongoing project folder, run the following to run the database of your project

+### `json-server -p 4000 -w ./data/db.json`

+Runs the database 'db.json' while running your front page while running the 'npm start' in separate terminal

 The page will reload when you make changes.\
 You may also see any lint errors in the console.